 What about bathrooms?
 Bathrooms at Sunset Bay are open during their usual hours.
 At Shore Acres, the restrooms, garden area, and gift center are closed, but portable toilets are available for thru-hikers.

-Can I access Shore Acres or Cape Arago by bike?
-No, the road is closed to all traffic, including bicycles and motorbikes.
-The only way to reach these state parks is by hiking, and bikes are not permitted on the trails.
+Can I access Shore Acres or Cape Arago by foot or bike?
+No, the road is closed to all vehicle, bike, and foot traffic.

 What About Storm-Watching?
 If you want to view the high surf and dramatic waves from Shore Acres and Cape Arago State Parks, you will have to walk there via the OCT from Sunset Bay State Park as mentioned above.
 However, hikers should exercise extreme caution.
 Emergency services may have difficulty reaching these areas due to road closures, so travel at your own risk.
 For your safety, stay on marked trails, avoid cliffs and unmarked areas, and keep a distance from the water.
 Bring a buddy, inform someone of your plans, and share your expected return time.